live-clones/eigen/doc/cmake-guide.md

 ### Installing Eigen

-In order to follow this example, you have to make sure that Eigen is installed first.
+In order to follow this example, you first have to make sure that Eigen is installed.

 Move to the directory where the Eigen source files are located.
-You should be able to locate a file called *INSTALL*, which includes instructions on how to install Eigen using CMake.
-In short (assuming you are in the source directory):
+This directory should include a file called *INSTALL*, which provides instructions on how to install Eigen using CMake.
+Feel free to take a look at it, and if not, just execute the following commands.

+Assuming you are in the Eigen source directory
 ```bash
 mkdir build
 cd build